Russell Terrier: Know About This Dog Breed Special Information

-Some authorities recognize a similar but different breed as the Russell terrier – a shorter-legged, stockier dog, ranging from 20–30 cm (8–12 in).
-However, the Federation Cynologic International (FCI) considers the Russell Terrier to be a subtype of the Jack Russell Terrier.
-Jack Russells are also often confused with Parson Russell terriers.
+Some authorities acknowledge a related but distinct breed called the Russell Terrier, characterized by a shorter stature and stockier build, ranging from 20 to 30 cm (8 to 12 inches).
+However, the Federation Cynologique Internationale (FCI) designates the Russell Terrier as a subtype of the Jack Russell Terrier.
+Confusion also arises with Parson Russell terriers.

 Jack Russell Terrier Size & Basics